+Type of Scheme: UCITS scheme

+Investment Valu-Trac Investment Management Limited

+Manager:

+PRN: 931579

-Type of Scheme: UCITS scheme Investment Manager: Valu-Trac Investment Management Limited PRN: 931579 Investment Objective & Policy: The investment objective of the Fund is to track the performance (before fund fees and expenses) of the Elston Dynamic Risk Parity Index 4 .
-The Fund will invest in a diverse range of instruments, predominantly (80%+)
+Investment The investment objective of the Fund is to track the performance (before

+Objective & Policy: fund fees and expenses) of the Elston Dynamic Risk Parity Index4.

-In the Fund will invest in a diverse range of instruments, predominantly (80%+) in index-tracking funds Exchange Traded Funds (physical, non synthetic) in the same proportion as the Benchmark Index.
+The Fund will invest in a diverse range of instruments, predominantly (80%+) in index-tracking funds Exchange Traded Funds (physical, non synthetic) in the same proportion as the Benchmark Index.
 However, there may be times when the Fund will not replicate the Benchmark Index due to portfolio construction constraints (i.e the proportion of the fund invested in certain assets may need to vary from that of the Benchmark Index to ensure compliance with UCITS rules); turnover constraints (where the manager considers it is in the best interests of investors not to change the holdings of assets to track the index); and liquidity management considerations (which may mean that the Fund holds some cash which the Benchmark Index may not to ensure adequate liquidity).